Home > BOOKS FOR SALE > ALL AVAILABLE BOOKS >

 A very good, complete copy in remarkable condition for a fragile early 20th-century movable book.
 All four movable plates are present and fully functional, with no loss or repair, and the interactive mechanisms remain in excellent working order.
 Minor edge wear to the binding, and two small closed tears to the edge of one movable plate, neither affecting the action of the movable parts.
 Original pictorial covers still attached and binding secure.
 A neat early ownership inscription appears on the front pastedown: “Grandma Bruner.”
 No writing or coloring to the contents.
 Please refer to the accompanying photographs for a detailed view of the condition.

 That scarcity is underscored by the 2011 sale of the French edition by K&K Auctions, who noted: “Not in the relevant children book bibliographies, not in Quérard and Monod.
 No copy in KVK.
 No copy on the German and English auction market over the past 50 years.
 Rare.”
-To date, no institutional holdings or published bibliographic records have been located for this Spanish edition, which likely reflects a very limited, possibly experimental print run.
+To date, no bibliographic references or institutional holdings have been identified for this Spanish-language edition.

-This copy includes a charming period inscription from “Grandma Bruner” on the front pastedown, providing a tangible link to its early 20th-century origins.
-Its survival, with all interactive elements present and operational, is a remarkable testament to the durability and cross-cultural appeal of mechanical children’s books in the age of early motorcars and imaginative space travel.
+This copy includes a charming period inscription from “Grandma Bruner” on the front pastedown, providing a tangible connection to its early twentieth-century history.
+Its survival, with all interactive elements present and fully operational, is a remarkable testament to the durability and cross-cultural appeal of mechanical children’s books in the age of early motorcars and imaginative space travel.

 References: